seiyria/drakkar/_other/misc-facts.md

 * Innate Armor, when 100/100, adds as much AC as the Paladin Nameless Lord Armor.

+## Progress Quest Evasion

+* You can turn in a tied (to someone else) mormar/shimok book.

+* You can skip the 50-advancement quest and just go primal.

 ## Miscellaneous

 * Different weapons carry different hide penalties.
 If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.